 The main advantage instant coffee has over brewed fresh coffee for the purposes of foaming is that it can be prepared in a highly concentrated solution.
 When that solution is shaken there are lots of proteins to line the bubbles that form and help produce a thick, durable foam.

 In both its powdered and granule form, instant coffee is basically brewed coffee which has been dried to remove most of its water.
 The amount of water added back to it can be carefully controlled.
 A small quantity of water can be used to produce the foam.
-Then more water or milk can added afterwards to dilute some of the foam, filling the cup or glass beneath it with drinkable coffee liquid.
+Then more water or milk can added afterward to dilute some of the foam, filling the cup or glass beneath it with drinkable coffee liquid.
 A dense extract made with instant coffee and water in a weight-per-volume concentration as high as 6 percent provides an abundance of protein molecules to surround the bubbles as they form.